EstianH/ds-site-message/readme.txt

 3. Click on the "Install Now" button for DSSM.

 == Upgrade Notice ==
+= 1.12 =
+* Bug fix: Meta URI Updated.
+* Settings: Added a setting for Google Analytics.
+* Settings: Added a setting for a favicon.

 = 1.11 =
 * Bug fix: Custom background images not saving in the administration panel.